callmeprinceyadav/my-first-repo/README.md

 Used the git push -u origin feature/additional-greeting command to push the "feature/additional-greeting" branch to my GitHub repository.

 6. Creating a Pull Request and Reviewing and Merging.
 I came to my github repository and created a new pull Request it is very simple to created.

 After all the review and inspection i merged the branch to the main branch.

-Feedback
-If you have any feedback, please reach out to me at pkryadav9304@gmail.com Thank You ;)